Shanghai2017/add-in-workshop/Module1_advanced.md

 We will use the [Excel JavaScript API](https://dev.office.com/reference/add-ins/excel/application).
 For information about the API requirements see [Excel JavaScript API Requirements](https://github.com/OfficeDev/office-js-docs/blob/master/reference/requirement-sets/excel-api-requirement-sets.md).

+We will use the [Excel JavaScript API](https://dev.office.com/reference/add-ins/excel/application).
+For information about the API requirements see [Excel JavaScript API Requirements](https://github.com/OfficeDev/office-js-docs/blob/master/reference/requirement-sets/excel-api-requirement-sets.md).

+This page contains instructions for the Advanced track in the first module in the workshop.
+The steps for the Basic track are in [Module1.md](Module1.md).

+The next module is [Module 2](Module2.md).

 # Contents
 * [Setup: 1.1 - 1.5](#setup-11---15)
 * [Run the First Sample: 1.6 - 1.10](#run-the-first-sample-16---110)